spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/4d/processing-dmri-data/motion-correction-for-dmri.rst

 Motion correction for dMRI images
 #################################

-Now that we've cropped the image around the spinal cord, we can apply motion correction to the volumes of the fMRI data.
+Now that we have a mask highlighting the spinal cord, we can apply motion correction to the volumes of the dMRI data.

 The motion correction algorithm
 -------------------------------